neuralpain/qbactivator/README.md

 Download the [latest release](https://github.com/neuralpain/qbactivator/releases/download/v0.18.1/qbactivator-0.18.1.zip) of the activator and extract the files to the **same location** together with the QuickBooks installer (if any).
 When the script is started it will look in the current location for `qbpatch.dat`.
 If it is not found, the activator will throw an error.

-Backup (and archive) any existing company data in `C:\Users\Public\Documents\Intuit\QuickBooks Point of Sale XX.0\Data` and uninstall any previous versions of QuickBooks.
+Backup (and archive) any existing company data in `C:\Users\Public\Documents\Intuit\QuickBooks Point of Sale XX.0\Data` (if any) and uninstall any previous versions of QuickBooks.
 Ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe` or `QuickBooksPOSV12.exe` etc; before you run the activation script.
 If the name has changed, the installer will not be recognized by the activator.

 > **Note** By default, the activator will search for the installer executable and assumes that you will be installing and activating QuickBooks all at once, however, it is not a requirement for the script to continue.
 Without an executable present, the script assumes an `activation-only` request and ignores installation.